Chiton: Senses

 Although chitons lack osphradia, statocysts, and other sensory organs common to other molluscs, they do have numerous tactile nerve endings, especially on the girdle and within the mantle cavity.

-The order Lepidopleurida also have a pigmented sensory organ called the Schwabe organ.
-Its function remains largely unknown, and has been suggested to be related to that of a larval eye.
+Members of the order Lepidopleurida also have a pigmented sensory organ called the Schwabe organ.
+Its function remains largely unknown, though it has been suggested to be related to that of a larval eye.